grid-line

 The company’s AI is able to utilize human data to create human models on the platform and use those to test the drug.

-Exscientia, an AI drug discovery company founded in 2012, currently has three drugs in human trials, two aimed at treating cancer and one aimed at treating inflammatory diseases.
+Exscientia, an AI drug discovery company founded in 2012, currently has two drugs in human trials, one aimed at treating cancer and one aimed at treating inflammatory diseases.

 undefined